Broomgate: Podcast

 Nine years later, comedian and former curler John Cullen hosted a six-part CBC podcast called Broomgate: A Curling Scandal, which covers the events of broomgate in great detail.
 Cullen called himself "patient zero" in the scandal, as he was among the first curlers to use the new brush head fabric during the 2013–14 season, and recommended its use to Mike McEwen and his team.

 "Broomgate 2.0"

-In January 2025, elite curlers representing 15 men's and 15 women's teams gathered together ahead of the 2025 Masters Grand Slam to send World Curling a "Proposal for Fair Play in Curling" outlining concerns over new foam pad technologies being used by some teams.
-Their worry was that the new foam pads, released by BalancePlus and Goldline appear "to enhance sweeping performance", contrary to the goals of the 2016 sweeping summit, though still compliant with World Curling specifications.
+A follow-up scandal, known as Broomgate 2.0 or Foamgate emerged in the 2024–25 season, as the previous broomgate controversy didn't account for the hardness of the foam inserts underneath the fabric.
+This resulted in manufacturers creating harder foams, which allowed teams to apply more pressure on the ice, which was seen as advantageous.
+In January 2025, elite curlers representing 15 men's and 15 women's teams gathered together ahead of the 2025 Masters Grand Slam to send World Curling a "Proposal for Fair Play in Curling" outlining concerns over the new foam pad technologies being used by some teams.
+Their worry was that the new foam pads, released by BalancePlus and Goldline appeared "to enhance sweeping performance", contrary to the goals of the 2016 sweeping summit, though still compliant with World Curling specifications.
 Team John Epping, the only rink that used the new BalancePlus broom-heads was asked not to use them for the Masters, and did not sign the proposal, but did comply.
 Teams using the Goldline products were also asked not to use them.